Sreehari78/MonitusAI/README.md

 - **insert Patient into the database:**
   - Helps in analysing previous medical conditions to give predictions
+- **View uploaded ehr**
+  - Can view ehr before uploading to database

 ### ADR Report Page